ClinVar Miner

 Center for Personalized Medicine, Children's Hospital Los Angeles RCV000735355 SCV000854509 pathogenic Autism; Macroglossia; Global developmental delay; Seizure; Hallux valgus; Cognitive impairment; Aggressive behavior; Coarse facial features; Mandibular prognathia; 2-3 toe syndactyly; Bulbous nose; Frontal bossing; Thick lower lip vermilion; Widely spaced teeth; Intellectual disability; Short toe; Clinodactyly of the 5th toe; Intellectual disability, profound; Abnormal aggressive, impulsive or violent behavior; Slit-like opening of the exterior auditory meatus; Shortening of all phalanges of fingers; Profound global developmental delay criteria provided, single submitter clinical testing

-Athena Diagnostics Inc RCV000086468 SCV001143792 pathogenic not provided 2019-07-09 criteria provided, single submitter clinical testing The variant disrupts a canonical splice site, and is therefore predicted to result in the loss of a functional protein.
+Athena Diagnostics RCV000086468 SCV001143792 pathogenic not provided 2019-07-09 criteria provided, single submitter clinical testing The variant disrupts a canonical splice site, and is therefore predicted to result in the loss of a functional protein.
 The best available variant frequency is more than 10 times the disease allele frequency.
 Damaging to protein function(s) relevant to disease mechanism.
 Strong co-segregation with disease, and data include affected and unaffected individuals from multiple families

-Baylor Genetics RCV000000460 SCV001162929 pathogenic Dihydropyrimidine dehydrogenase deficiency criteria provided, single submitter clinical testing
+Baylor Genetics RCV000000460 SCV001162929 pathogenic Dihydropyrimidine dehydrogenase deficiency 2024-03-30 criteria provided, single submitter clinical testing

-CeGaT Center for Human Genetics Tuebingen RCV000086468 SCV001247769 pathogenic not provided 2024-01-01 criteria provided, single submitter clinical testing DPYD: PP1:Strong, PM3, PS3:Moderate, PVS1:Moderate, PM2:Supporting, PP4
+CeGaT Center for Human Genetics Tuebingen RCV000086468 SCV001247769 pathogenic not provided 2024-08-01 criteria provided, single submitter clinical testing DPYD: PM3:Strong, PP4:Moderate, PS3:Moderate, PVS1:Moderate, PM2:Supporting

 Centogene AG - the Rare Disease Company RCV000000460 SCV002028339 pathogenic Dihydropyrimidine dehydrogenase deficiency 2021-11-01 criteria provided, single submitter clinical testing